Celebrating Women in Audiology

 “Success isn’t about how much money you can make, it’s about the difference you can make in people’s lives.”-Michelle Obama.

-It’s National Women’s day and what better way to celebrate it than by commemorating women in the field of Audiology.
+It’s International Women’s day and what better way to celebrate it than by commemorating women in the field of Audiology.
 Hearing healthcare professionals are often overlooked and sometimes even underappreciated.
 However, what many don’t realise is just as the body needs every part to function for optimal health, equally all sectors in health are vital for the success of the healthcare system as a whole.

 With that said, let’s take a look at some trailblazing women, who against all odds, pursued their dreams and are now making a difference in their respective spheres in audiology.